unionai-oss/pandera/docs/source/dataframe_models.rst

-:class:`~pandera.core.pandas.container.DataFrameSchema` objects do have these options though, as described in :ref:`dataframe schema transformations`, which you can leverage by overriding your Schema Model's :func:`~pandera.core.pandas.model.DataFrameModel.to_schema` method.
+:class:`~pandera.core.pandas.container.DataFrameSchema` objects do have these options though, as described in :ref:`dataframe schema transformations`, which you can leverage by overriding your DataFrame Model's :func:`~pandera.core.pandas.model.DataFrameModel.to_schema` method.

-Schema Models are for the most part just a proxy for the ``DataFrameSchema`` API; calling :func:`~pandera.core.pandas.model.DataFrameModel.validate` will just redirect to the validate method of the Data Frame Schema's :class:`~pandera.core.pandas.container.DataFrameSchema.validate` returned by ``to_schema``.
+DataFrame Models are for the most part just a proxy for the ``DataFrameSchema`` API; calling :func:`~pandera.core.pandas.model.DataFrameModel.validate` will just redirect to the validate method of the Data Frame Schema's :class:`~pandera.core.pandas.container.DataFrameSchema.validate` returned by ``to_schema``.
 As such, any updates to the schema that took place in there will propagate